Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults

-To determine obstacle existence faults in the mission layer's object detection output, it is compared against the obstacle detection output from the safety layer algorithm.
-The comparison uses the minimized requirements for obstacle detection, as established in the prior work~\cite{verifiable-od}.
-Intuitively, using the minimized requirements, we evaluate whether all the obstacles detected by the safety layer algorithm are adequately detected by the mission layer, and if any obstacle is not, a fault is detected.
+Faults in mission layer object detection output are determined by comparing it against the safety layer's obstacle detection output.
+For the comparison, we use the minimized sufficient obstacle detection requirements~($\S$\ref{sec:minimal_ca}).
+Intuitively, the comparison checks whether mission layer detections cover the hazards detected by the safety layer.